 Despite being found across the world, no snakes at all are found in Ireland, but European countries with a tropical zone have found blind snakes in their regions as well.
 Since they prefer a wetter climate, the easiest time to spot them in these habitats is after heavy rain.
 Sometimes, they’ll reside in trees to give them access to ants and termites as their food.

 With over 200 species in 18 genera, the specific location depends on the species.

 Blind snakes come down to 18 genera, though some of the most commonly known snakes within this family include the:

 - Brahminy blind snake: The Brahminy blind snake primarily lives in southeast Asia, but they’ve also been found in Florida since the 1970s.
 Instead of being pink, this snake is so dark that it appears to be black, and they grow to be about 7 inches long at its full size.

 - Texas blind snake: The Texas blind snake is brown, and it is also called the Texas thread snake or the Texas slender blind snake.
 They range from 3 to 13 inches long, and they are found throughout the state that they are named for, even though it is not tropical.

 - Western blind snake: The western blind snake is bright pink, and it is found throughout California.
 It doesn’t have much of a neck, and it is incredibly small.

-The blind snake, which is a family of snakes, is known by the scientific name Typhlopidae.
+The blind snake, superfamily Typhlopoidea, is known by the scientific name Typhlopidae.
 There are 250 nominate species under this family, which is under the Reptilia class.
-The word “typhlopidae” comes from the Greek words “tuphlós” and “ṓps,” translating to mean “blind eye.”
+The word “Typhlopidae” comes from the Greek words “tuphlós” and “ṓps,” translating to mean “blind eye.”

 Some common species include the Texas blind snake, the western blind snake, and the Brahminy blind snake.